coleifer/peewee/docs/peewee/playhouse.rst

-Lastly, the :py:meth:`~SqliteQueueDatabase.is_stopped` method can be used to determine whether the database workers are up and running.
+Lastly, the :py:meth:`~SqliteQueueDatabase.is_stopped` method can be used to determine whether the database writer is up and running.

 .. _sqlite_udf: